ghowland/sireus/documentation/godoc.md

     BotGroups               []BotGroup             // These configure and contain ephemeral Bots which perform the Action scoring in the active States
     FreezeActions           bool                   // If true, no actions will be taken for this Site.
 Allows control of all BotGroups Action execution.
     QueryResultCache        QueryResultPool        // Per Site, we cache all the BotQuery results here.
 Per normal server operation, and per InteractiveSession
     InteractiveSessionCache InteractiveSessionPool // Per Site, we track web app InteractiveSession data to allow users to make changes and see how they alter the Action scoring.
-Sites silo everything, so it would be an anti-feature to allow InteractiveSession data to cross Site boundaries
+Sites silo everything, so it would be an anti-feature to allow InteractiveSession data to cross Site boundarie
 }
 ```